 The major approvals that are required for construction of a generation facility under Czech law are:

-Subject to EIA are buildings, activities and technologies stated in Annex No 1 to the EIA Act (typically also energy-producing facilities).
+Subject to EIA are buildings, activities and technologies stated in Annex No 1 to the EIA Act (typically also generation facilities).
 Projects under consideration in the EIA process include factories and facilities – newly built ones as well as modifications to them (eg, increasing capacity).
 A positive or negative statement is then issued as a result of the proceedings for the decision to be issued under the Building Act.

 The facilities have to be constructed in accordance with the zoning planning documentation applicable to the respective land plot where the facility is to be located.
 The decision on the location of a facility (the zoning permit) is based on zoning planning documentation.
 When deciding on the facility location, the building office also takes into account general zoning plans, opinions of owners of the neighbouring parcels and utility network operators.